sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

 * Reveal Password - If the software was to Reveal the *Master Password* it would allow an attacker to unlock vault and steal its secrets.

-   * Brute Force - One possible way to carry this out is to use a brute force attack on *Mater Password*.
-This is mitigated by ensuring chosen *Master Password* meets minimum complexity requirements and is considered a strong password which will protect against brute force attacks given a resonable amount of time.
+   * Brute Force - One way to reveal the *Master Password* carry is to carry out a brute force attack against it.
+This is mitigated by ensuring chosen *Master Password* meets minimum complexity requirements and is considered strong which will protect against brute force attacks given a resonable amount of time.

    * Another way an attacker may attempt to reveal *Master Password* is by gaining access to it in clear text form in memory or storage.
       * This is mitigated by ensuring once the *Master Password* is no longer needed by application, the memory space where it is located is promptly scrubbed.
-This must happen before said memeory is deallocated or released.
+This must happen before said memory space is deallocated.
-      * The *Master Password* should never be stored in clear text at rest at in storage any time.
+      * The *Master Password* should never be stored in clear text at rest in storage at any time.

-* Information Leakage - The secret manager should reveal any information about secret, such as length, identical to another secret, etc.... that would weaken the strength of the encrypted data
-	* No metadata on secret or even hashes of the Master Password should ever be stored at rest in storage or in vault.
+* Information Leakage - The software should not reveal any information about secret, which infers that no *Master Password*  data, to include one way hashes of it, should ever be stored at rest in storage or in vault.

 * Network Evesdropping - The secret manager revealing clear text or information of password
 	* The software shold avoid sending the *Master Password* in transit over the network at any time

 #### Alignment of Security Requirements

-Bitwarden does have a *Master Password* strength validation tool however it is only suggestive, therefore an end user will be allowed to use a weak *Master Password*.
+* Bitwarden does have a *Master Password* strength validation tool however it is only suggestive, therefore an end user will be allowed to use a weak *Master Password*.

-Bitwarden claims to remove *Maaster Password* from memory when it is no longer needed in its clear text form.
+* Bitwarden claims to remove *Maaster Password* from memory when it is no longer needed in its clear text form.

-Bitwarden claims that *Master Password* never leaves client application and is never stored at rest or sent over network.
+* Bitwarden claims that *Master Password* never leaves client application and is never stored at rest or sent over network.

 #### UML Diagram

 ![alt text](Images/Use%20Cases-Master%20Password.png)

 ### 2. Manage Encryption Key

 #### Use Cases

-* Derive Key Encryption Key - *Key Encryption Key* is then derived from *Master Password* when it is created using a strong encryption key derivation algorithm.
+* Derive Key Encryption Key - *Key Encryption Key* is derived from *Master Password* when it is created using a strong encryption key derivation algorithm.
 As noted above, end user can update *Master Password* at any time, but that may not automatically result in the derivation of a new *Key Encryption Key*.
-End user must be given the option to derive a new encryption key with new master password if they feel encryption key may have been at risk of compromise.
+However, end user must be given the option to derive a new encryption key with new master password if they feel encryption key may have been at risk of compromise.

 #### Misuse Cases / Security Requirements

-* Reveal Vault Keys - The *Key Encryptoin Key* is used to protect the private *vault key/s* which is in turn used to unlock the vault.
+* Reveal Vault Keys - The *Key Encryption Key* is used to protect the private *Vault Keys* which are in turn used to decrypt secrets stored in the vault.

    * Brute Force - Given access to encrypted vault keys, an attacker may attempt to brute force *Master Password* and derive  *Key Encryption Key* in an attempt to reveal vault keys.
-Protection against this assumes a strong *Master Password* was chosen but furthe mitigates by ensuring a strong key derivation algorithm is used and is implented properly with use of good salt, seed and sufficent amount of iteratoins which ensures time to derive KEK is significant.
+Protection against this assumes a strong *Master Password* was chosen but further mitigates by ensuring a strong key derivation algorithm is used and implemented properly.
+A good implmentation ensure use of good salt, seed and sufficent amount of iterations which in turn ensures the function takes a significant amount of time to derive the key.

-I
+* Reveal Key Encyrption Key - The software must take extra precautions to protect the KEK when it

 #### Alignment of Security Requirements

-Bitwarden the PBKDF2 SHA-256 algorithm for password derived encryption key algorithm.
-It uses open libraries and meet current industry standards for its implementation. (mention iteratoins, seed, salt)
+* Bitwarden uses the PBKDF2 SHA-256 algorithm for password encryption key derivatoin algorithm.
+It uses open libraries and meets current industry standards for its implementation. (mention iteratoins, seed, salt)

+* Bitwarden gives end user the option to derivce a new *Key Encryption Key* when a new *Mastor PAssword* is chosen.

 #### UML Diagram